Precixphantom/chronos-backend/README.md

 ## 🐛 Known Issues

-- Task reminders use server timezone (UTC) instead of user timezone
 - No pagination on GET requests (will be an issue with many tasks)
 - Email templates are plain text (no HTML styling yet)
 - Password requirements are minimal (should enforce stronger passwords)